North America Outgames

-The North America Outgames are a multi-sport event held every three years by the Gay and Lesbian International Sport Association for LGBT athletes in North America.
-They are a regional derivation of the World Outgames, which is also held by GLISA, and they are held on different years than the World Outgames.
+The North America Outgames were a multi-sport event held every three years by the Gay and Lesbian International Sport Association for LGBT athletes in North America.
+They were a regional derivation of the World Outgames, which is also held by GLISA, and they are held on different years than the World Outgames.
+GLISA was dissolved after the cancellation of the 2017 World Outgames IV.

 History

 2007

-The first North America Outgames were held in Calgary, Alberta, Canada, from April 1 to 8, 2007, and also served as the 25th iteration of the local Western Cup Tournament held by Apollo Friends in Sports.
+The first North America Outgames were held in Calgary, Alberta, Canada, from April 1 to 8, 2007.
 They were opened by Judy Shepard, mother of Matthew Shepherd and president of the Matthew Shepard Foundation.

 Concurrently with the Outgames, other events were held, including OutRights (that event's name for the human rights conference which typically accompanies all games held under the Outgames brand) and OutFest, a cultural festival.
 Among the highlights of OutFest was a 90-minute performance by Lily Tomlin, her first comedic performance in Calgary.